Zebzab7/modeltomodel/README.md

 Bottom right plot: 7188
 Bottom left plot: 7262

+Model 7188 was also used in section 5.2.2.

 ## Research paper example
 The DCR graph modeling the process of writing a research paper used in sections 5.2.3 and 5.3 is located in: